SPOKANE, Wash. — Spokane police announced on Tuesday afternoon that Sara McNease, a teen missing for two weeks, has been found 'alive and well.'

 Hogberg said McNease is diagnosed with Asperger's, PTSD and Bipolar disorder.
 She also said McNease was recently talking with her family about things she was looking forward to, including a trip to Washington, D.C.

 McNease is very trusting, a good student and has never run away before, Hogberg said.

-The family worries she could have been targeted by someone.
+The family was worried she could have been targeted by someone.

-The police department is doing a handwriting analysis of the note left in McNease's car.
+The police department said it ordered a handwriting analysis of the note left in McNease's car.